osmosis-labs/mesh-security/docs/provider/Provider.md

 token on other chains (or other DAOs) that use a different native staking token, but have opt-ed in to accepting a portion of their security from this vault in exchange for a portion of their rewards.
-In the basic model, these accept a lein from the vault and will communicate with a consumer interface to inform how much stake is locked to which validator and to receive rewards.
+In the basic model, these accept a lien from the vault and will communicate with a consumer interface to inform how much stake is locked to which validator and to receive rewards.